lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 **PWR vs. FWR threshold.** A validator can only serve a PWR if it has enough balance above the effective-balance floor to give up.
 If **no** validator has more than `MIN_PARTIAL_WITHDRAWAL` (8 ETH) of withdrawable balance above the floor, a **full withdrawal request** is used against the top-ranked validator instead.
 Otherwise a partial withdrawal is taken from that validator, bounded to the `[MIN_PARTIAL_WITHDRAWAL, EXIT_ITERATION_CHUNK]` (8–32 ETH) range per validator.

+**No FWR over an unprocessed PWR.** The Oracle MUST NOT issue an FWR for a validator that still has an unprocessed PWR (in the FIFO queue or not yet observed as processed on the CL).
+The consensus layer rejects a full withdrawal request while a partial one for the same validator is pending, so such an FWR would be wasted and need re-requesting.
+The iterator therefore excludes validators with in-flight PWRs from FWR selection and only escalates a validator from PWR to FWR in a later report, once the PWR has cleared.
+See [Security Considerations](#security-considerations).

 **Per-report exit limit.** The iterator stops accumulating requests once the report's cumulative exited balance (`max_current_exit_balance`) reaches the per-report exit limit.
 This limit is shared across all three phases: Phase 1 draws against it first, and Phases 2–3 consume whatever remains.

 ##### Phase 1 — Cover withdrawal-queue demand